angular/angular/aio/content/guide/roadmap.md

 A long-standing feature request is to add the ability to add directives to host elements.
 The feature will allow developers to augment their own components with additional behaviors without using inheritance.
 The project will require substantial effort in terms of the definition of APIs, semantics, and implementation.

-### Simplified Angular mental model with optional NgModules

-To simplify the Angular mental model and learning journey, we’ll be working on making NgModules optional.
-This work will allow developers to develop standalone components and implement an alternative API for declaring the component’s compilation scope.

 ### Ergonomic component level code-splitting APIs

 A common problem with web applications is their slow initial load time.
 A way to improve it is to apply more granular code-splitting on a component level.
 To encourage this practice, we’ll be working on more ergonomic code-splitting APIs.

 <details class="roadmap-done-details">
 <summary class="roadmap-done-summary">Done</summary>

+### Accelerated debugging and performance profiling with Angular DevTools

+_Completed Q2 2021_

+We are working on development tooling for Angular that will provide utilities for debugging and performance profiling.
+This project aims to help developers understand the component structure and the change detection in an Angular application.

 ### Streamline releases with consolidated Angular versioning & branching